- We advise you to exercise normal safety precautions in Bosnia and Herzegovina.

 Medical facilities in Bosnia and Herzegovina, even in city centres, may not be up to Australian standards.
 In the event of a serious accident or illness, medical evacuation to a destination with the appropriate facilities may be necessary.
 Costs could be considerable.

 Outbreaks of food-borne and other infectious diseases (including hepatitis, trichinosis, brucellosis and rabies) occur from time to time.
-We encourage you to consider having vaccinations before travelling.
 We recommend you avoid raw and undercooked food, and avoid unpasteurised dairy products.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Travel in forested areas brings the risk of exposure to tick-borne encephalitis.
 Ticks are active from spring to autumn.
 We recommend you take measures to avoid tick bites, particularly in rural areas.